 Each fixed node is expected to have one or more of the following: USRPs from NI, an RF sensor from Keysight, Facebook Terragraph radio(s), LoRa USB dongle and gateway, Fortem TrueView Radar, among others.

-AERPAW will mainly be deployed in three sites: NC State’s Centennial Campus, Lake Wheeler Road Field Laboratories, and Town of Cary.
+AERPAW will mainly be deployed in two sites: NC State’s Centennial Campus and Lake Wheeler Road Field Laboratories.
 Additional deployment is also planned in Dorothea Dix Park in close vicinity of Downtown Raleigh.

 Centennial Campus (CC)